Meet Our Team

 Joanne Hogan, Director of Children's Center

 She holds a bachelor’s degree from Assumption College and a Master of Education in Early Childhood from Bridgewater State College.
-She is certified as a teacher in Massachusetts for preschool through grade 2 and has served as a cooperating practitioner for numerous college students who hope to be future early childhood educators.
+She is currently licensed by the Massachusetts Department of Elementary and Secondary Education, Pre-k-grade 2, and has a Director 2 certificate from the Massachusetts Department of Early Education and Care.
+She has served as a cooperating practitioner for numerous college students who hope to be future early childhood educators.

-When Joanne’s daughters were young children, she ran a family child care business of her own.
-She is currently on the Boston Association for the Education of Young Children Steering Committee and the Tri-County Regional High School’s Early Childhood Education Advisory Committee.
-Joanne is passionate about the field of early childhood education and believes in the importance of providing high-quality developmentally appropriate learning experiences for young children.
+Joanne is currently a member of the National Association for the Education of Young Children and the Council of Child Development Lab Administrators.
+She is serving on Tri-County Regional High School’s Program Advisory Committee where she serves as an advisor to the early childhood program.
+She is passionate about the field of early childhood education and believes in the importance of providing high quality developmentally appropriate learning experiences for young children.

 Carrie Campagna is a teacher in the 2-day and 3-day morning program.
 She has a Bachelor’s degree in Behavioral Science from the University of Maine, and began her career in Early Education at Boston Children’s Hospital’s Child Care Center in 2001.
 In her ten years at Boston Children’s she held multiple positions including Toddler Teacher, Lead Preschool Teacher, and Educational Coordinator.